guillametlucia/data-mining-/README.md

 # Information retrieval project
-This project focuses on using different statistical models to retrieve the most relevant passages for user queries.
+This project focuses on using different statistical models to retrieve the most relevant passages (documents) for user queries.

 ## External files used
 passage-collection.txt: contains the collection of passages used for text analysis.